Funding and Partnership

 PT Freeport Indonesia in September 2016 signed a renewed Memorandum of Understanding with AMINEF, pledging $1,000,000 over five years, 2016-2020, to allow nine residents of Papua and Papua Barat per year to take part in the Department of State’s Community College Initiative Program, managed by AMINEF, in which they spend an academic year at an American community college.
 With this latest commitment, Freeport will have given over $3.5 million dollars, thus becoming the largest private corporate sponsor to the Fulbright program and other programs run by AMINEF in Indonesia.
 From 1998 to 2016, 62 students from Papua and eastern Indonesia have received scholarships to study in the US through the AMINEF-Freeport Indonesia scheme: 26 studied for MA degrees and 36 students in the CCI Program.

-AMINEF also receives funding from the US Department of State, either through the US Embassy or through ECA, to sponsor such non-Fulbright programs as the Hubert H. Humphrey Fellowship Program for Mid-Career Professionals, the International Leaders in Education Program (ILEP), the Community College Initiative Program, and the Global Undergraduate Exchange Program.
+AMINEF also receives funding from the US Department of State, either through the US Embassy or through ECA, to sponsor such non-Fulbright programs as the Hubert H. Humphrey Fellowship Program for Mid-Career Professionals, the Fulbright Distinguished Awards in Teaching Program for International Teachers (Fulbright DAI – formerly known as ILEP), the Community College Initiative Program, and the Global Undergraduate Exchange Program.

 For several years, USAID Jakarta collaborated with AMINEF in a program to fund qualified Indonesians to do master’s degrees in agricultural studies in the US, but the program is no longer receiving applications.